May 2, 2019

 As a tax-exempt entity, the CRT can sell the assets and reinvest the proceeds without triggering capital gains tax.
-In addition, you can enjoy an income stream and charitable income tax deductions.
+In addition, you and your spouse will enjoy an income stream and charitable income tax deductions.
 Typically, distributions you receive from the CRT are treated as a combination of ordinary taxable income, capital gains, tax-exempt income and tax-free return of principal.

-After the end of the CRT’s term (which can be a specific number of years, your lifetime or even the joint lifetimes of you and your spouse), the remaining trust assets pass to charity, reducing the amount of wealth available to your children or other heirs.
-But you can use life insurance to replace that lost wealth.
+After you and your spouse die, the remaining trust assets pass to charity.
+This will reduce the amount of wealth available to your children or other heirs.
+But you can use life insurance (a cost-effective second-to-die policy, for example) to replace that lost wealth.

 Finding the right policy